Originally published: 24 March 2026

 - Providing suitable protection for each role

-- Ensuring proper fit and comfort
+- Ensuring correct fit and comfort

 - Keeping replacement stock available

-- Training workers on correct use
+- Training workers on correct use and storage

 Choosing the right hearing protection for your team